 With this lucky queen on the river, you now have a hand strong enough to bet for value.
 Considering your opponent’s range, there are plenty of strong hands that would call a decent bet.

-Overbetting for 24,000 is ill-advised because it will force many of your opponent’s marginal hands like a jack or ten to fold.
+Overbetting for 24,000 is ill-advised because it will force many of your opponent’s marginal hands, like a jack or ten, to fold.
 Betting 8,000 will induce lots of calls, but with your newfound hand strength, you can likely get more value with a bigger bet.
-16,000 is the best bet to make because it will likely get called by a wide range of your opponent’s likely marginal made hands.
+16,000 is the best bet to make because it will likely get called by a wide range of your opponent’s likely marginal-made hands.

-Conclusion: You bet 16,000 and your opponent calls, revealing a flopped set of deuces.
+Conclusion: You bet 16,000, and your opponent calls, revealing a flopped set of deuces.
 While you could have extracted more value from this exact hand on the river, you did well to not get all of the money in on an earlier betting round when you were drawing thin.

-Improving at poker starts with studying of every possible spot you may face.
+Improving at poker starts with studying every possible spot you may face.
 If you enjoyed this hand quiz, check out the hundreds of hand quizzes offered to Poker Coaching members.